 - [UNIL News] Hiding your location data from Uber is possible thanks to a cryptographic protocol developed by researchers at HEC Lausanne and EPFL

 For additional information about ORide, please contact Prof. Jean-Pierre Hubaux.

-For more details about our research projects, please visit the page of the Laboratory for Communications and Applications 1 (LCA1).
+For more details about our research projects, please visit the page of the Laboratory for Data Security (LDS).